shrinerb/shrine/doc/advantages.md

 ### libvips

-Probably the biggest ImageProcessing feature is the support for **[libvips]**.
-Libvips is an image processing library which can process images multiple times faster than ImageMagick and has significantly lower memory usage (see [Why is libvips quick]).
+Probably the biggest ImageProcessing feature is the support for **[libvips]**. libvips is also a full-featured image processing library, which can process images very rapidly – often multiple times faster than ImageMagick – with low memory usage (see [Why is libvips quick]).
 The `ImageProcessing::Vips` backend implements the same API as `ImageProcessing::MiniMagick`, so you can easily swap one for the other.

 ```rb
 require "image_processing/mini_magick"